aaronhmiller/sko-2022/README.md

 # Setting up Salt's Inline Solution
 As you can see above, Salt's Plugin mirrors traffic being proxied by Kong.

-To accomplish this, the plugin takes the following three required parameters:
+To accomplish this, the plugin takes the following three required parameters (review [the doc](https://saltsecurity.atlassian.net/wiki/spaces/PROD/pages/461930619/Kong+1.3+Traffic+Collector+Deployment+Guide) for all):

 | Parameter      | Description |
 | ----------- | ----------- |